 Hirschsprung’s disease is treated with surgery.
 The section of colon without nerves is removed.
 The healthy ends of the colon are then reconnected.
 This surgery is called resection.

 Your child may need a stoma before or after surgery.
 This provides a new way for waste to leave the body.
 A small opening is made in the abdomen.
 This opening is connected to the colon.
 Waste leaves the body through this opening and empties into a bag.
 The stoma may be temporary or permanent, depending on how much of the colon is affected by Hirschsprung’s disease.
 If your child needs a stoma, the doctor will tell you more about it.
+Sometimes a stoma is placed temporarily and a follow up surgery is planned to reconnect the remaining portion of bowel at a later time.

 If a large portion of the colon must be removed, the child may have long-term digestive problems.
 But in general, most children with Hirschsprung’s disease do very well after surgery.
 Even so, your child’s bowel movements may not be normal.
 Due to Hirschsprung’s disease, the rectum and anus may be collapsed.
 If so, stool can’t be pushed out normally.
 This can result in minor problems such as constipation and leakage.
 These problems are often treated with medications and a high-fiber diet.
 Also, children with Hirschsprung’s are more likely to develop an infection of the colon (enterocolitis).
-Your child’s health care provider can tell you more about your child’s situation.
+Your child’s healthcare provider can tell you more about your child’s situation.